Low-T Quiz

 How Are Testosterone Injections Delivered?

 Injectable Testosterone is delivered via a method known as Intramuscular Injection.
-This means that Testosterone is delivered directly into the muscle tissue, where it slowly dissolves into the system over the course of a number days or weeks, providing all of the great benefits of Testosterone Restoration without the need for daily application.
+This means that Testosterone is delivered directly into the muscle tissue, where it slowly dissolves into the system over a number of days or weeks, providing all of the great benefits of Testosterone Restoration without needing a daily application.

 Doctor-Prescribed Testosterone Therapy comes in many forms.
 Can you name them all?

-Prescription Bio-Identical Testosterone comes in a variety of effective forms.
+Prescription Bio-Identical Testosterone comes in a variety of practical forms.
 The following are examples:

-Transdermal Testosterone Patches - A patch applied daily, which delivers Testosterone in a constant stream over the course of 24 hours.
+• Transdermal Testosterone Patches - A daily patch delivers Testosterone in a constant stream over 24 hours.

-Testosterone Implant Pellets - Tiny cylinders of pure Testosterone implanted into the subcutaneous layer of the skin, which provides a steady stream of Testosterone over the course of three to six months.
+• Testosterone Implant Pellets - Tiny cylinders of pure Testosterone are implanted into the skin's subcutaneous layer, providing a steady stream of Testosterone over three to six months.

-Testosterone Creams - Water-based formulation of topical Testosterone which is absorbed quickly by the skin, which must be applied once daily.
+• Testosterone Creams - Water-based formulation of topical Testosterone, which is absorbed quickly by the skin and must be applied once daily.

-Testosterone Gels - Oil-based formulation of topical Low-T treatment which is administered once per day and is quickly absorbed.
+• Testosterone Gels - Oil-based formulation of topical Low-T treatment administered once daily and quickly absorbed.

-Testosterone Injections - Delivered anywhere between every other day and once every three weeks in order to provide Testosterone to intramuscular tissue.
+• Testosterone Injections - Delivered anywhere between every other day and once every three weeks to provide Testosterone to intramuscular tissue.
 Many types of injection are available.

-Bucchal Testosterone - A tiny patch which adheres to the inner cheek or outer gums which delivers Testosterone over the course of a 24 hour period
+• Buccal Testosterone - A tiny patch that adheres to the inner cheek or outer gums and delivers Testosterone throughout 24 hours

-Sublingual Testosterone - A Bio-Identical Testosterone Solution which is absorbed in an oil suspension underneath the tongue.
+• Sublingual Testosterone - A Bio-Identical Testosterone Solution absorbed in an oil suspension underneath the tongue.

 Is Testosterone Legal without a Prescription?